salomonj11/Enrollment-Tool/README.md

 ## What I Learned
 - I became much more comfortable with linking up an entire application from front to back end.
 - I learned the wonders of CSS preprocessors and how they can make your life much easier!
 - How important it is to pace yourself during a long project to prevent burn out.
-Frequent breaks make for a productive developer! :-)
+Frequent breaks make for a productive developer! :D